-If you’re considering buying a new car, safety is probably one of your top priorities.
-There are around 30 deaths for every one million registered vehicles in the U.S. These are the vehicles (in no particular order) with especially high rates of fatalities, based on crash tests and according to the Insurance Institute of Highway Safety.
+If you’re considering buying a used car, safety is probably one of your top priorities.
+There are around 30 deaths for every one million registered vehicles in the U.S. These are the automobiles (in no particular order) with especially high rates of fatalities, based on crash tests and according to the Insurance Institute of Highway Safety.

 #1: Dodge Challenger (2015-2018)